-With a historic campus not far from the downtown and the Assiniboine River, Brandon University is a small school in a prairie city of about 46,000, a few hours drive from Winnipeg or Regina.
-Despite its size, there is a full complement of faculties, from fine arts to business to pre-professional programs in 19 areas, including agriculture, dentistry and veterinary medicine.
-The school of music has a strong reputation.
+With a historic campus not far from the downtown and the Assiniboine River, Brandon University is a small school in a prairie city of about 50,000, a few hours’ drive from Winnipeg or Regina.
+Despite its size, the school has a full complement of faculties, from fine arts to business to pre-professional programs in 20 areas, including law, dentistry and veterinary medicine.
 Brandon’s students enjoy an excellent student-to-faculty ratio and one of the lowest tuitions in Canada.